FlightControl-Master/MOOSE/docs/Interactive_Debug_Guide.md

 -- Now make the connection..
 -- "127.0.0.1" is the localhost.
--- 10000 is the port.
-If you wanna use another port in LDT, change this number too!
+-- 1000 is the timeout in ms on IP level.
 -- "dcsserver" is the name of the server.
-If you wanna use another name, change the name here too!
+Ensure the same name is used at the Debug Configuration panel!
 -- nil (is for transport protocol, but not using this) -- "win" don't touch.
 But is important to indicate that we are in a windows environment to the debugger script. initconnection( "127.0.0.1", 10000, "dcsserver", nil, "win", "" )

 --Sanitize Mission Scripting environment
 --This makes unavailable some unsecure functions.